misiektoja/lastfm_monitor/README.md

 ## Requirements

-The script requires Python 3.x.
+The tool requires Python 3.8 or higher.

-It uses [pylast](https://github.com/pylast/pylast) library, also requires requests, python-dateutil and urllib3.
+It uses [pyLast](https://github.com/pylast/pylast) library, also requires requests, python-dateutil and urllib3.

 It has been tested successfully on:
 - macOS (Ventura & Sonoma)
+- Linux:
-- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
+   - Raspberry Pi Bullseye & Bookworm
+   - Ubuntu 24
+   - Kali Linux 2024
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.